TheTroubleshooter/Home-Assistant/Fitbit/Readme.md

-These instructions the steps to configure a single Fitbit account using the provided files in the fitbit1 folder.
-For multiple accounts repeat the steps using the fitbit2 name instead.
+These are the steps to configure a single Fitbit account using the provided files in the fitbit1 folder.
+For multiple accounts repeat the steps using the fitbit2 folder contents instead.
 For three or more accounts you will need to alter the files provided.

 Instructions:
 1. Download the three folders and their contents to separate folders on your computer.